 On March 18th 2020 Apple gave the world another new iPad Pro.
 It’s been little over 500 days since the last model launched, and now we’re promised a “breakthrough LIDAR scanner” as well as trackpad support and a Magic Keyboard.
-As an owner of the previous 11” iPad Pro (and decidedly non-magic keyboard) I felt a familiar sinking feeling: should I have waited for this one instead?
+As an owner of the previous 11” iPad Pro (and the keyboard that was only Smart, not Magic) I felt a familiar sinking feeling: should I have waited for this one instead?
 I though about my current iPad Pro; how I use it, strengths and weaknesses, what sets is apart from my laptop.
 Spoiler alert: the lack of “breakthrough LIDAR scanner” and Magic Keyboard didn’t come up once.

 Don’t get me wrong, I love my 1 year old iPad Pro with it’s Smart Keyboard and little white pencil.
 I love the all-day battery life, the supreme portability, the fact that I can keep it going with the same pocketable USB charger that I use for my phone.
 So why do I sometimes leave it at home and bring a much bulkier laptop instead?
 Even my ancient 11” MacBook Air is heavier than the iPad, doesn’t run as long, and needs a bulky, proprietary power brick.
 The answer: because it’s less frustrating to use.

 The problem with the iPad is that it’s primarily a device for consuming media, and was never intended for content creation.
 Nowhere is this more obvious than its keyboard, and the very helpers that made the on-screen keyboard so enjoyable to use cause no end of frustration when a physical keyboard is attached.